-APPLICATION AND PERMIT FOR

-CANADA GOOSE NEST DESTRUCTION
+APPLICATION AND PERMIT FOR CANADA GOOSE NEST/EGG DESTRUCTION

-Required under the authority of the Wildlife Conservation Order, Chapter V, Sections 5.51, 5.15a, and 5.51b, and 5.110.
+Required under the authority of the Wildlife Conservation Order, Chapter V. Sections 5.51, 5.15a, and 5.51b, and 5.110.

 This form is the application and permit for nest destruction.
 After being approved and signed by the Director's authorized representative, it becomes a valid permit.
 A permit is required to participate in any goose nest destruction activity.
+Permit eligibility requirements and additional information is on the back of this form.